Battle of Signal Hill

-The Battle of Signal Hill was fought on September 15, 1762, and was the last battle of the North American theatre of the Seven Years' War.
-A British force under Lieutenant Colonel William Amherst recaptured St. John's, which the French had seized earlier that year in a surprise attack.
+The Battle of Signal Hill, fought on 15 September 1762, was the last battle of the French and Indian War.
+A British force under Lieutenant-colonel William Amherst recaptured St. John's, which the French had seized earlier that year in a surprise attack.

 Background

 By 1762 France and Britain had been fighting for seven years, and both were contemplating a peace agreement.
 Britain's long blockade of the French coast had forced the French economy into a decline.
 It also had prevented the French navy from going to the aid of France's colonies around the globe, and many had been taken over by Britain.
 To rebuild the French navy during the years of peace, the French believed that they needed access to the Newfoundland fishery and planned an expedition to take the island in anticipation of the coming peace negotiations.
 In May 1762 a small force under the Chevalier de Ternay slipped out of Brest and past the blockade and headed west into the Atlantic.